codr7/lishp/README.md

 ### directories
 Directories work more or less as you would expect; but using `>` as separator, and it's opposite instead of `..`.
-The actual directory lives independently from its path in a specific context, it's basically a name and a hash table.
+The actual directory lives independently from its path in a specific context in the form of a regular hash table.

 ```
 $0 ls